VFPX/GoToDefinition/README.md

 ## Introduction
-Go To Definition (GTD), modeled after "Go to Definition" (F12) in Visual Studio, allows you to point to a name that is referenced in your code, and go to (that is, display and/or edit) its definition.
+Go To Definition (**GTD**), modeled after "Go to Definition" (F12) in Visual Studio, allows you to point to a name that is referenced in your code, and go to (that is, display and/or edit) its definition.
 It can also be used to create new methods and properties in a form or class.
 The mechanics are simple:
 * Click on the name (in almost all cases, no need to highlight it.)
-* Run GTD.
+* Run **GTD**.

-The intent of GTD is that it can search for any name where you can imagine that a definition could be found programmatically; that is, without reading your mind.
+The intent of **GTD** is that it can search for any name where you can imagine that a definition could be found programmatically; that is, without reading your mind.
 And there's no penalty (other than a few wasted seconds) if it's unsuccessful.

 ### What's in a name?